Wild Bill's is a hands-on learning lab in the School of Social Work at the University of Iowa.

 Additionally, people with disabilities have continued to achieve fuller integration into all parts of our community including through mainstream employment opportunities, so the need to provide them with jobs and to give social work students the opportunity to interact with differently-abled people has also diminished.
 That’s actually pretty great news!

-So, what is our vision for the future?
+What is our vision for the future?

 Wild Bill’s is no longer going to operate as a coffee shop.
 Instead, we are reimagining the space as a workshop and classroom—where students will: